kb2shy/FlatironGrill/README.md

 ## Credits
-A project by [Chhaian Pin](https://github.com/kb2shy) and [Yutaro Tsuji](https://github.com/ytsuji27) All images collected royalty free from unsplash.com.
+A project by [Chhaian Pin](https://github.com/kb2shy) and [Yutaro Tsuji](https://github.com/ytsuji27)
+<br>All images collected royalty free from unsplash.com.
 We welcome review and feedback of our code.